University of Wollongong: Campuses and buildings

 The University of Wollongong comprises nine campuses in Australia:

 Wollongong

 The Wollongong campus, as the university's main campus, is located on the New South Wales coast, 3 km from the centre of Wollongong and 80 km south of Sydney.
 It is served by the North Wollongong railway station which opened in 1915 on South Coast railway line.

-Courses are offered across four faculties comprising the Faculty of the Arts, Social Sciences & Humanities, the Faculty of Business and Law, the Faculty of Engineering and Information Sciences and the Faculty of Science, Medicine and Health.
+Courses are offered across three faculties, condensed in 2026: the Faculty of the Arts, Society & Business, the Faculty of Engineering & Information Sciences, and the Faculty of Science, Medicine & Health.
 All together, nearly 33,000 students attend classes along with around 2,400 staff on the Wollongong campus.
 Apart from the teaching and research buildings, the campus includes student residences, conference facilities, food halls, supermarket, cafes, restaurants, a bar, conference facilities, indoor sports centres and gymnasium, swimming pool and sports fields.
 The Wollongong campus is also home to UOW College.